Scaling Methods for Stochastic Chemical Reaction Networks: Agazzi and Mattingly's CRN

 \subsection{Step~2}

-Now we consider initial states of the form $x_0^N{=}(N, b)$ with $b{<}q$ and $N$ large.
+Now we consider initial states of the form $x_N{=}(N, b)$ with $b{<}q$ and $N$ large.
 The third and fourth reactions cannot occur until the instant

-Until time $\tau_1$, the process $(X_2(t))$ has the sample path $(L(t))$ of an $M/M/\infty$ queue, see Section~\ref{MarkovSec}, with arrival rate $\kappa_1 $ and service rate $ \kappa _2$.
+before this instant, the process $(X_2(t))$ has the sample paths $(L(t))$ of an $M/M/\infty$ queue, see Section~\ref{MarkovSec}, with arrival rate $\kappa_1 $ and service rate $ \kappa _2$.
 At time $\tau_1$ the state of the process has the same distribution as the random variable